 Charting an interweaving historical arc from Emanuel’s boyhood as travelling wedding minstrel to the Prague café, the piece devised by Kieron with illustrations and animation by brothers Tom and James Brown illuminates the journey of Jewish fable-telling, theatre and comedy as it is reinvented for an increasingly secular, Western European and American audience and how this theatre may have inflected Kafka’s writing.

-The Tschissiks, the Chiziks, the Chissicks
+The Tschissiks, the Chiziks, the Chissicks, the Czyżyks, the Chissiks

-Like Kafka, the Yiddish speaking immigrants of Whitechapel had in more than a century of the Yiddish theatre found not only a celebration of their Jewish culture but also, in the words of Bernard Mendelovitich, Millie’s friend and fellow player, “a sense of belonging”.
-Theatre of The Wandering West is a performance by Kieron and the Cabinet which brings together graphic novel animation charting Millie’s journey as an itinerant actress and her meeting with one of the century’s most celebrated writers with a live score written by Emanuel and Millie’s ancestors, Jack and Kieron Maguire, including Yiddish ballads and klezmer.
+Like Kafka, the Yiddish speaking immigrants of Whitechapel had in more than a century of the Yiddish theatre found not only a celebration of their Jewish culture but also, in the words of Bernard Mendelovitch, Millie’s friend and fellow player, “a sense of belonging”.
+Theatre of The Wandering West is a performance by Kieron and the Cabinet which brings together graphic novel animation charting Millie’s journey as an itinerant actress and her meeting with one of the century’s most celebrated writers with a live score written by Emanuel and Millie’s ancestors, Jack Maguire and Kieron Chissik, including Yiddish ballads and klezmer.

 Historical detail with the kind assistance of Guido Massino, the Museum of Family History and Kafka’s Diaries.